yiyansun/GeoAI/readme.md

 ###  💻 Computational skill

-This course welcomes students who some computational experience, or have programmed in a python or javascript IDE (Integrated Development Environment).
-Students should at least hear of GIS, GitHub, Leaflet, web crawler, or Raspberry Pi before considering this seminar, and most importantly, be self-motivated to solve a research question with the listed computational skills.
+This course welcomes students who some computational experience, or have programmed in a python or javascript IDE (Integrated Development Environment), especially Google CoLab.
+Students should at least hear of GIS, GitHub, Leaflet, web crawler, or Raspberry Pi before considering this course, and most importantly, be self-motivated to solve a research question with the listed computational skills.

 ### 🚀 GitHub